Cooked rice calories per 100g: 130 kcal (white rice)

 Frequently Asked Questions

-Is brown rice better than white rice for weight loss?
+Is brown rice lower in calories than white rice?

 CalMind